Pant Pratinidhi family

 Pant Pratinidhi family is a prominent aristocratic noble family of India, who served as Pratinidhis to Chhatrapatis of Maratha Empire and later became rulers of the Princely states of Aundh and Vishalgad.

-The Pant Pratinidhi's were officer's of the highest dignity under the Maratha Empire.
+The Pant Pratinidhi's were officers of the highest dignity under the Maratha Empire.
 They were ranked above all Ashta Pradhans and even above Peshwas during Rajaram I to Shahu I times.

 History

 The family of the Pant Pratinidhi is descended from Trimbak Krishna, the Kulkarni (village officer) of Kinhai.
 Parshuram Trimbak Pant Pratinidhi, son of Trimbak Krishna was the founder of the family.
 Parshuram Pant Pratinidhi was born in 1660 in kinhai village.
 The family name of Pant Pratinidhi family is Jaykar.